 - Normal Days–We used time together for normal day-to day activities that needed to get done.
 We would to go to the store for groceries, do laundry, eat out, etc.

 - Parks–We found parks and other kids to play with.
-There were some parks close by we would go to regularly.
+There were some parks close by we would visit regularly.

 - Mobility–We did not get bikes.
 That seems a little overwhelming to me with the traffic!